Efficient inventory management made easy

 Communication and test run:

-Logical segmentation of the inventory area:
+Logical segmentation of the stocktaking area:

 A structured subdivision of the storage or sales areas into clearly defined areas - for example according to product groups, storage zones or areas of responsibility - creates clarity and enables orderly recording.